xiaojxkevin/SI231b-final-report/readme.md

-# This is the code repo for final SI231b Final Project in 24Spring.
+# This is the code repo for SI231b Final Project in 24Spring in ShanghaiTech.